 Flooring 101: Choosing the Right Width for your Wood Floor

+We are continuing our Flooring 101 series this week and discussing one of the most critical aspects of your wood flooring design — the width of the planks.
 In truth, this is not just about the width of your floor, but the overall dimensions of your entire floor — widths and lengths.
-And you want to think of this not as just another ”decision”, but an important design feature that will determine how beautiful your floor will turn out.
-You will find that you don’t want to settle for the 2 ¼ or 3” wide boards anymore!
+And you want to think of this, not as just another ”decision,” but an important design feature that will determine how beautiful your floor will turn out.
+You will find that you don’t want to settle for the two ¼ or 3” wide boards anymore!

-In the last 3-5 years, 5” boards have become the new form of “wide”.
+In the last 3-5 years, 5” boards have become the new “wide” standard.
 But even that won’t do if you want the best looking floor.
-And it doesn’t matter whether you want an authentic rustic look, or an upscale modern feel, the width of your plank will elevate, or diminish, the overall value and aesthetic of your room.
+If you want an authentic rustic look, or an upscale modern feel, even wider planks will elevate the overall value and aesthetic of your room.

 When you move beyond the standard 2 ¼ – 3” wide oak floors, there are two decisions to make.
-First, do you want all one width, or random widths?
-This is 100% a personal preference.
+First, do you want all one width or random widths?
+This is 100% personal preference.

 Random widths work in any décor — rustic or modern.
-All one width tends to be used the most in more elegant, upscale interiors where people like a clean, consistent, linear look.
+All one width tends to be used the most in a more elegant, upscale interiors where people like a clean, consistent, linear look.